ariannadoris/goll-pairs/README.md

 # The Game

 The game is a browser based game written in HTML5, CSS3 and Javascript 6.
 You can play it in any modern browser, on a desktop PC, a notebook, tablet or on a mobile device.
-You can try it our (here)[https://c0ntrol.github.io/goll-pairs/index.html]
+You can try it at https://c0ntrol.github.io/goll-pairs/index.html

 # Gameplay